krischer/django-plugins/docs/index.rst

         pass

-Example, how to register plugin, that implements ``MyPluginPoint``, defined above::
+Example how to register the plugin that implements ``MyPluginPoint``, defined above::

     class MyPlugin1(MyPluginPoint):